Koshmaar/simple-flashcards/README.md

 docker.json
 Loaded db from docker.json
 Loaded 6 flashcards
-Do you want to have random questions (r,R) or go sequentially (press any key) ? r
+Do you want to have random questions (press any key) or go sequentially (s, S) ? r
 Do you want to ignore some category (default = []) ?
 ```